minnbanya/NLP-Project/README.md

     &nbsp; 3.1 Direct hypernym: use WordNet to assign the broader categories or concepts of words.
 For example, "animal" is a hypernym of "dog" and "cat."
     &nbsp; 3.2 Indirect hypernym: use WordNet to find the similarity between the head word on such question and the description word in question categories.
 The question category that has the highest similarity is marked for head word as a feature.
 4. N-gram: to separate the question into chunks.
 In this paper, they focus on unigram, bigram, and trigram.
-5. Word shape: to classify the tokens into all upper case, all lower case, mixed case, all digits, and other categories.
+5. Word shape: to classify the tokens into all upper case, all lower case, mixed case, all digits, and other categories.<br>
 To evaluate, First, the paper tests SVM and ME models with individual features.
 As a result, the wh-word and head word is the best among individual features.
 Direct hypernym is better than indirect hypernym.
 Unigram is also better than bigram and trigram.
 Next, they evaluate the model with a combined feature from baseline (wh-word and head word), and they can conclude that the linear SVM and ME with wh-word, head word, direct hypernym, unigram, and word shape are the best with 89.2% and 89.0% respectively.

 ## 6. AliMe Chat: A Sequence to Sequence and Rerank based Chatbot Engine